MileHacker Logo

 Appropriate Charitable Giving

-If you wish to donate, research local charities or environmental organizations that are reputable and create a positive contribution in the community or regarding conservation efforts.
+If you wish to donate, research local charities or environmental institutions that are reputable and have a positive contribution in the community or regarding conservation efforts.
 ICE-SAR (Icelandic Search and Rescue) is one such organization.

 Ethical Tour Operators